epam/edp-install/documentation/kubernetes_install_edp.md

 # EDP Installation on Kubernetes

-Inspect the prerequisites and the main steps to perform with the aim to install EPAM Delivery Platform on Kubernetes.
+Inspect the prerequisites and the main steps to install EPAM Delivery Platform on Kubernetes.

-## Prerequisites
+## Kubernetes Cluster Settings

+Make sure the cluster meets the following conditions:
-1. Kubernetes cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
+1. Kubernetes cluster is installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
-2. Machine with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed with a cluster-admin access to the Kubernetes cluster;
+2. Machine with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed with a cluster-admin access to the Kubernetes cluster;
 3. Ingress controller is installed in a cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/);
 4. Ingress controller is configured with the disabled HTTP/2 protocol and header size of 64k support;